-2019 marks the 50th anniversary of the closure of LSE due to student unrest in January-February 1969.
+2019 marks the 50th anniversary of the closure of LSE due to student unrest in January and February 1969.
 LSE Archivist, Sue Donnelly, begins a series of blog posts tracing the history of student activism at LSE between 1966 and 1969 with an account of the opposition to the appointment of Walter Adams as LSE Director.

 The 1960s were a period of change and unrest in universities and colleges across North America and Europe as the post war baby boomer generation entered higher education and expressed its discontent over political issues including civil rights and the Vietnam War, the relevance of the university curriculum, and their own place in the academy.
 Disturbances began at the University of California, Berkeley, in 1964 in support of the civil rights movement and by May 1968 the Nanterre campus of Paris University was closed down as students and workers across France joined in demonstrations.
 At the same time Hornsey College of Art in London was closed for six weeks between May and July 1968.

 At LSE the spark that began the conflict between students and management was the appointment of Walter Adams as Director in June 1966, to replace outgoing Director Sydney Caine at the start of the 1967/68 academic year.
 Although Adams had close links with LSE, his role as Principal of University College of Rhodesia made him vulnerable to attack from students and others opposed to the Rhodesian government’s unilateral declaration of independence (UDI).
 During the 1966/67 academic year, student opposition to the appointment mounted.